igemsoftware/USTC-Software2013/README.md

 We are USTC-Software, a team from University of Science and Technology of China.
 We will be competing in iGem 2013!

 ##Introduction##
-Our application aims to simulate genetic networks.
-The application analyzes the stability and the change of genetic networks after introduction of exogenous genes.
+Our application aims to simulate gene networks.
+The application analyzes the stability and the change of gene networks after introduction of exogenous genes.
 Meanwhile, given the original network and specific purposes, the application traces the regulative process back and gives possible regulative patterns.

 ##About Our Software##
-### gNAP: Genetic Network Analyse and Predict ###
+### gNAP: Gene Network Analyse and Predict ###
-This software contains four parts, dealing with separate functions in forward and backward modeling of GRN(Genetic Regulatory Network) analyse.
+This software contains four parts, dealing with separate functions in forward and backward modeling of GRN(Gene Regulatory Network) analyse.
 * 1. Start
 * 2. Monitor
 * 3. Result